xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 contain them?
 Is an action file guaranteed to exist, or does it appear once actions are added.
 Decisions on these questions will be provided in the design.

+5.4 Model Compare

+Model compare was analyzed and it is determined that it will not be affected by this change.
+Model compare uses the "stream" model importer and exporter and therefore is out of the scope of this change.
+See section 6.6.

 6. Design
 ---------